rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 Here is the idea.
 The art of deceiving.

->Repeat a lie a thousand times and it becomes the truth.
+>"Repeat a lie a thousand times and it becomes the truth."

 Unfortunately the ``ARP`` protocol implements this World *modus operandi*.
 In this case I would said that ``ARP`` is ``World compliant``.